doitaljosh/tesla-model3-premium-amp-re/README.md

 - Analog audio input to the DSP works via the onboard ADAU1761 codec.
 - Custom filters and limiters provide rear, subwoofer, and tweeter outputs
 - ~~The class AB amp (channels 4-7) still does not play any audio.
 More reverse engineering will be required to fix this.~~ Fixed
 - ~~For now, only rear, tweeter and subwoofer channels play audio.
-Front and center channels need work.~~ All channels now work, but front channels are really attenuated.
+Front and center channels need work.
+All channels now work, but front channels are really attenuated.~~ Swapped front and rear channels as a temporary workaround.
 - ~~Crackling on channels 2 and 3.~~ Fixed

 ### Status for Jetson Nano: